CoopGame for

 In case the user specifies a null game, i.e. a trivial TU game with

-each coalition generating zero value, CoopGame
+each coalition generating zero value, CoopGame will stop

 with an error message.